 Thanks for checking in again.
 I apologize for not posting as much – in case you’re actually craving some posts from my side.
 I had some issues with my domain but I think it’s fixed now and I’m ready to go.

-I’ve decided that I want to create videos to document my journey of becoming a digital nomad and while some of the videos are going to be less exciting than others, I want to make sure that I’m documenting both the small and big things/changes/decisions while pursuing this dream of mine.
+I’ve decided to document my journey of becoming a digital nomad and while some of the posts are going to be less exciting than others, I want to make sure that I’m documenting both the small and big things/changes/decisions while pursuing this dream of mine.

 Going Minimalistic To Become Flexible

-Today’s video was about how I’m finally entering the ‘minimalistic’ mindset that I’ve been thinking about for so long.
+Today’s post is about how I’m finally entering the ‘minimalistic’ mindset that I’ve been thinking about for so long.
 As some of you know I’ve moved abroad a couple of times and I remember the good old days where I could literally pack my entire life into one suitcase and one backpack.

 Now, as I’m pushing 30 next year (I know… old dude) and have been living by myself for years, I’m confident that I can no longer do put my life into a suitcase.
 I simply have too much stuff in my apartment that I’ve accumulated over the years.
 I’m a big tech guy and I tend to buy a lot of stuff that I don’t need.
 Also, I have a lot of clothes and other materialistic stuff that I simply don’t use – and probably never will.